Kwame Harris

-Kwame Harris (born March 15, 1982) is a Jamaican-born former American football player who was an offensive tackle for six seasons in the National Football League (NFL).
+Kwame Harris (born March 15, 1982) is a Jamaican professional player of American football who was an offensive tackle for six seasons in the National Football League (NFL).
 He played college football for the Stanford Cardinal, when he won the Morris Trophy as the top offensive lineman in the Pac-10 Conference in 2002.
-He was selected by the San Francisco 49ers with the 26th overall pick in the first round of the 2003 NFL Draft.
+He was selected by the San Francisco 49ers with the 26th overall pick in the first round of the 2003 NFL draft.

 Harris played high school football in Delaware, and was among the top prep offensive lineman in the country.
 He played three years at Stanford, twice earning all-conference honors and earning named honorable mention All-American in his final season.
 Harris was among the top-rated offensive linemen available in the 2003 draft, and he played five seasons with the 49ers and one with Oakland Raiders.
 He was a starter for most of his career, but often struggled with blocking and committing penalties.

-Early years
+Early life

 Harris was born in Jamaica and came to the United States when he was three years old.
 His family first settled in The Bronx, New York before moving to Delaware, where Harris' father operated multiple successful restaurants.
 Harris started playing the piano at age five and the violin in seventh grade.
 He grew up in Newark, Delaware, and attended Newark High School.
 Harris played violin in his high school orchestra along with playing high school football.
 He was a unanimous All-American selection and generally considered one of the top prep offensive linemen in the nation.

 As a child, Harris knew he was attracted to men.
 In high school, when confronted by his mom about his sexuality, he came out as gay to his family.
 Not all of them were initially supportive, contributing to Harris's decision to attend Stanford University on the opposite coast.